IrynaShcharbakova/Twitter-API-Test/README.md

 This the technical test on Twitter API.

-Since it is necessary to be authenticated to get the results, you need to go to TwhitterOauthSettings.php to insert your parameters.
+Since it is necessary to be authenticated to get the results, you need to go to TwitterOauthSettings.php to insert your parameters.